10 in 10: Complete the 10 questions in 10 minutes.

 I have put some words in bold and I would like you to think about what they mean.

 In focus: Look at the image below.
-What can you say about the polygons?
+What shape would be where the question mark is?
 Discuss this with somebody at home.

 The workbook and answers are attached below.